hubsienda/qfun/content/help/request-examples.md

 ### Weak example

-Some distributors.
+Some partners.

 ### Better example

-Existing regional representative in the target country.
+Possible technology resellers in Canada.

 ### Strong example

-Existing regional representative in the target country.
-Further regional distributors, technical representatives, installer networks, construction-material wholesalers, renovation specialists, and architectural specification partners to be identified and verified.
+No confirmed partner in Canada.
+Potential pharmacy technology consultants, healthcare software resellers, implementation partners, and regional pharmacy associations to be identified and verified.

 ---